 So don’t fret – pick the option that appeals to you most and just start – there’s no reason not to.

-4. … And it Will Pay off, since You’ll Save Money
+5. … Which Will Pay off, since You’ll Save Money

 Although the classical rip-off scenarios on Budapest’s streets have fortunately almost completely diminished, knowing at least a little bit of Hungarian can still save you some considerable bucks: